 We may earn money from the courses and companies mentioned in this post.

-This thorough guide on how to become a Full Stack Developer comes from real-life industry experiences from over the past decade.
+This thorough guide on how to become a Full Stack Developer in 2020 comes from real-life industry experiences from over the past decade.
 It is written with time-served advice, highlighting major factors of the full-stack cycle in easy-to-digest sections.
-This modern-guide takes the development industries current trends into major consideration too, ultimately giving you the best chance at landing yourself employment.
+This modern-guide takes the development industries’ current trends into major consideration too, ultimately giving you the best chance at landing yourself employment.

 Firstly, what does Full-Stack Developer even mean?

 Let’s explain the meaning of the role and the answer will become clear.
 The role is generally a vast array of different knowledge bases across many languages one might say.
 But, in a nutshell, a full-stack developer is an individual who can take a client’s idea from paper to a fully operating web-application or system.
 Sorry if that definition is a bit vague, here is a real-world example to help you understand what it means.

 A customer support ticket system to allow customers to raise ‘query tickets’ around the clock.
 Customer services are able to manage customer queries much more resiliently.